-- Coordinate the School's undergraduate teaching programs specifically the large first year subject, Today's Science Tomorrow's World including for example subject administration, preparation of lectures, practicals and student tutorials and group work. - Actively contribute to the development and review of curriculum, along with familiarisation with the role of multimedia in relation to the curriculum, and develop high quality, innovative subject material. - Develop assessment marking guides and set, participate in, and mark student assessments. - Coordinate subject to a standard that delivers a high-quality learning experience. - Provide academic mentoring and assistance to students. - Implement current best practice in approaches to teaching and assessment and, be responsive to evidence-based research and feedback on these practices. - Contribute to teaching innovation in the School. - Incorporate latest content, theoretical, and practical developments into teaching.
+- Actively participate in the School's undergraduate and graduate teaching programs in geoscience and allied multi-disciplinary areas, including for example the coordination of subjects, preparation and delivery of lectures, practicals and field work programs. - Actively contribute to the development and review of curriculum, along with familiarisation with the role of multimedia in relation to the curriculum, and develop high quality, innovative subject material. - Set, participate in, and mark student assessments. - Teach subjects to a standard that delivers a high-quality learning experience. - Provide academic mentoring and assistance to students.

-1.2 LEADERSHIP AND SERVICE
+1.3 LEADERSHIP AND SERVICE